santutu/electron-vue-typescript-boilerplate/README.md

 - vue-router
 - vue-shortcut
 - mocha
-- contain more libraries. see package.json.
+- contained more libraries. see package.json.